August 19, 2010

 Maybe the word hero will become stolen - like patriot - one no right-minded (or should that be left minded?) person ever use.

 Then last night on the way home I heard how Bill Millin had died.
 I guess no one would know who Bill was, well maybe you would if you remembered the film “The longest day” about the D Day landings.

-In my mind - even though he knew the risk - and saved no one (and killed no one), and was mind boggling stupid to follow such and order - Bill Millin was a hero.
+In my mind - even though he knew the risk - and saved no one (and killed no one), and was mind-boggling stupid to follow such an order - Bill Millin was a hero.

 You can hear Bill’s own words here.